The amebas probably enter through the skin or lungs and spread to the brain through the bloodstream.

 Sulfadiazine or trimethoprim/sulfamethoxazole (antibiotics)

-Flucytosine (an antifungal drug)
+Flucytosine (an antifungal medication)

-Amphotericin B (an antifungal drug)
+Amphotericin B (an antifungal medication)

 Azithromycin or clarithromycin (antibiotics)

 Although miltefosine can cause birth defects in pregnant women, doctors often use it anyway because granulomatous amebic encephalitis is usually fatal without treatment, so the potential benefits of therapy outweigh the risk.
-Women of childbearing age who are taking this drug must use effective birth control measures.
+Women of childbearing age who are taking this medication must use effective birth control measures.

 Sometimes surgery is also needed.